Andres2295/CSProject_SimplePayroll/README.md

 ## 💻 Usage

+> [!NOTE]
-# *Note: Before starting the application make sure to create a text file named "staff.txt" with this data:
+> Before starting the application make sure to create a text file named "staff.txt" with this data:

 ---
 ```